 A language travels from faraway lands, and carries its cultures along with itself.
 However, at times, a language may not possibly travel to the farthest corners of its own nation–and not without good reasons for the same.
 This premise affects the curious case of Hindi in India.

 There is a widespread misapprehension that Hindi is the national language of India.
 Notwithstanding this misapprehension, the question is whether a national language is politically feasible for a country like India.
 This article, seeks to explain how Hindi as a national language is not politically viable, taking into cognizance the linguistic plurality of India.
 A national language for India would essentially mean, the entire country learning to read, write and speak one language irrespective of the mother tongue of a person.
 Also it would mean all government machinery would be bound to use a single language as the medium of instruction.
-So if a person who does not know Hindi but knows English and Bodo and if Hindi were to be the national language of India he/she would be travelling by air listening to announcements made only in Hindi, in other words risking his/her safety on board just because they do not know Hindi!
+So if a person who does not know Hindi, but knows English and Bodo, and if Hindi were to be the national language of India he/she would be travelling by air listening to announcements made only in Hindi, in other words risking his/her safety on board just because they do not know Hindi!
 Definitely a person born in a Hindi speaking family is at an advantage in such a scenario.

-The foremost reason as to why India cannot have a national language is attributed to its linguistic plurality.
+The foremost reason as to why India cannot have a national language is its linguistic plurality.
 Therefore we must take a look at the linguistic composition of India.
 The following is the composition of the Indian population linguistically:- Hindi languages (41.03%), Bengali (8.11%), Telugu (7.19%), Marathi (6.99%), Tamil(5.91%), Urdu (5.1%), Guajrati (4.48%), Kannada (3.69%), Malayalam (3.21%), Oriya (3.21%), Punjabi (2.83%), Assamese (1.28%) and the rest constitute 10 scheduled languages; around 100 other languages and 234 mother tongues.
 Interestingly, most of these languages have a distinct script and texts or their own.
-Further, asking people who identify with numerous such languages to submit to one common language that they probably don’t even know is certainly totalitarian.
+Asking people who identify with numerous such languages to submit to one common language that they probably don’t even know is certainly totalitarian.

 The legal aspects of language in India are defined in article 343 and Schedule 8 of The Constitution on India.
 According to article 343, (1)